 in order to request 24 hours walltime and email notification for his/her jobs.

-In addition, administrators may also edit the cmd_submitoptions field and add a '?' symbol at the very end of the string here, while adding any number of commands of the form [<question text>:<default response text>] , in order to have CONN request user-input when composing the appropriate qsub command.
+In addition, administrators may also edit the cmd_submitoptions field and add a '?' symbol at the very end of the string to indicate that user-interaction is required.
+When using this option, administrators can add any number of tokens of the form [<question text>:<default response text>] within the cmd_submitoptions field.
+CONN in turn will request user-input when composing the appropriate qsub command and before submitting jobs to the queue.
 For example, entering in the cmd_submitoptions field the line:

 -q [queue name:myqueue] -A [account name:myaccount]?

-will have CONN query users for their queue and account names before submitting jobs, and then automatically include the user responses as part of a qsub command of the form:
+will have CONN query users for their queue and account names before submitting jobs, and then automatically include the user responses as part of a final qsub OS-command of the form:

 Using the field 'additional submit settings (optional) in-file' for additional configuration and/or initialization steps

 Typically, an example script generated by CONN (Matlab release), submitted to your job scheduler and then run by an individual node/CPU, may look like this: